 I've made a few projects with the insulated thermal lining before, the Long Arm Oven Mitts, the Can Cozy and Easy Quilted Pot Holders.
 So when Daniela from On the Cutting Floor wrote to me with some more ideas she had, we were inspired to create a couple more projects to share.
 See her project at the bottom.

-With so many of my friends expecting new arrivals to their families, I wanted to make a insulated baby bottle cover that could help to keep a feeding bottle warm.
+With so many of my friends expecting new arrivals to their families, I wanted to make an insulated baby bottle cover that could help to keep a feeding bottle warm.
 I thought this could be used while out and about, or for night time feeds.
 I did a little online research and many looked difficult to open with round zippers and the like.
 With a baby in one arm, who needs complicated so I decided on a simple drawstring version which could more easily be pulled open.

-Obviously baby bottle sizes vary so this pattern fits a standard looking bottle, not a dumpy one.
-You’ll have to adjust if your bottles are a different size or shape.
+Obviously, baby bottle sizes vary so this pattern fits a standard looking bottle, not a dumpy one.
+You'll have to adjust if your bottles are a different size or shape.

 Sewing an Insulated Baby Bottle Bag